jamiefarnes/SKA-SIP-DPrepB-C-Pipeline/README.md

 SDP Integration Prototype (SIP) DPrepB/C Pipeline
 ========================================

+## Version
+This version of the pipeline is a fixed version of the DPrep pipeline, no longer under active development, which is testable on a standard laptop.

+## Information

 This is a project to create a pipeline for the Square Kilometre Array (SKA) Science Data Processor (SDP) Integration Prototype (SIP), in order to process spectropolarimetric I, Q, U, V data.
 This is classified within SDP as a "DPrepB/DPrepC" or spectral imaging pipeline.
 Further details on the code are provided in SKA SDP Memo 081.

 This parallelised code provides a fully-Pythonic pipeline for processing spectropolarimetric radio interferometry visibility data into final data products.
 The code uses the ARL.